Extravenger/extravenger.github.io/_posts/OSEP-Review/2025-02-10-osep-review.md

 - Active Directory Exploitation.
 - Microsoft SQL Attacks.

-Each topic is convered widely and Offsec did a pretty good job at explaning each one of them.<br>
+Each topic is covered in depth, and Offsec has done a great job explaining each one.
-Many people except a Red Teaming stuff in the course, while it's make sense, this is NOT red team course, it's just the next level of penetration testing after the OSCP.
+Many people expect Red Teaming content in the course, which makes sense, but this is not a Red Team course.
+Instead, it's the next level of penetration testing after the OSCP.

+# Learn to read between the lines

 # The Modules Labs